awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing.md

 ------

-1. Run the following command to retrieve the status of the Automation workflow\.
+1. Run the following command to retrieve the status of the automation\.

 ------
 #### [ Linux ]